varocketry/guitar-mastery-hub/public/lessons/lesson_011_percussive_palm_muting_techniques.md

 ---

-## 📖 THEORY: What Are Percussive Techniques?
+## ðŸ“– THEORY: What Are Percussive Techniques?

 ### Understanding "Percussive" Playing